ev1313/wgrd-cons-tools/docs/index.md

 ## Development

-If you want to change the scripts easily, you can install them locally:
+If you want to use the scripts with local modifications easily, you can install them locally:

 ``` sh
 git clone https://github.com/ev1313/wgrd-cons-tools.git